What is Taltz Autoinjector?

 Use a disposable needle and syringe only once.
 Follow any state or local laws about throwing away used needles and syringes.
 Use a puncture-proof "sharps" disposal container (ask your pharmacist where to get one and how to throw it away).
 Keep this container out of the reach of children and pets.

 Store this medicine in the original container in a refrigerator.
 Protect from light and do not freeze.
 Do not use the medicine if it has become frozen.

 Before injecting your dose, take the injection pen or prefilled syringe out of the refrigerator and leave it at room temperature for 30 minutes.
 Do not heat the medicine in a microwave or under hot water, and do not leave it in direct sunlight.

 Each single-use injection pen or prefilled syringe is for one use only.
-Throw away after one use, even if there is still some medicine left after injecting your dose.
+Throw it away after one use, even if there is still medicine left inside.

 What happens if I miss a dose?